slzhao/RnaSeqSampleSize/README.md

 <a name="example"/>
 # Example #
 After you have installed RnaSeqSampleSize package.
-You can enter R and use following R codes to see the examples for it.
+You can enter R and use following R codes to view documents and perform examples for it.

 	#Load package
 	library("RnaSeqSampleSize")